Getting started¶

 docker-compose.yml # Production compose

-docker-compose.dev.yml # Dev compose (local Postgres)
+docker-compose.dev.yml # Dev compose (Postgres + Redis)

 alembic.ini # Migration config